BlackMate12/studentTeacherMatching/README.md

-the current version has the database structured as requested, and superusers can do CRUD operations on it, but the website is not yet set up for regular users to operate
+the current version has the database structured as requested, superusers can do CRUD operations on it, and regular user crud works (account registration, editing, login) currently working on permissions and applying them to views